 16. Launching & Retrieving of Boats

-16.1.
-All boats shall be launched from the beach at Algies Bay, unless directed otherwise by the Race Committee.
+- 16.1.
+All boats shall be launched from RAYC, unless directed otherwise by the Race Officer. - 16.2.
+Prior to the first race each day, boats shall not leave the beach until Code Flag D is displayed.